ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 }
 ```

-### Transfer Proxy Admin to Safe address
+### Transfer The Proxy Admin Role To A Safe
-Next, lets transfer Proxy Admin privileges to our Gnosis safe by adding our it's address to our `transferProxyOwnership.ts` script.
+Next, lets transfer Proxy Admin privileges to our Gnosis safe by adding it's address to our [`transferProxyOwnership.ts`](https://github.com/ava-labs/avalanche-smart-contract-quickstart/blob/proxy-contract-implementation/scripts/transferProxyOwnership.ts) script.

 ```ts